bschulz81/robustregression/README.md

 >	Robust_Regression::modified_lts_regression_linear(X2, Y2, ctrl, res);

 Similarly, some may prefer to set the outlier_tolerance parameter to 3.5 when the S,Q, or MAD or other estimators are used.

+The loss function can also be changed.
+For example, the absolute value |err| of the residuals is usually more robust than the square err^2.
+The command

+> ctrl.lossfunction = LossFunctions::absolutevalue;

+changes the lossfunction to the absolute value.

+One can also specify Huber's loss function, but then one also has to supply a border parameter delta after which the function stops its err^2 behavior and turns into |err|.

 #### Iterative outlier removal